Charles, Cardinal de Bourbon (born 1523): Royal reform and invasion plans

 On 31 December 1578 he was made the first commander in the Order of the Holy Spirit.
 That same year he travelled with Catherine to the south on a mission to restore peace to the troubled region.
 During 1581 he made another of his infrequent visits to his archdiocese of Rouen.
 He came for the purpose of assembling a council to discuss how to implement the Tridentine Decrees.
 The assembly promulgated various articles for how to achieve this, however they remained unimplemented.
 This council was the first such of its kind in France.
-In 1582 Henri embarked on a program of reform, to curb royal expenditure and resolve problems in the administration of the kingdom.
+In 1582 Henry III embarked on a program of reform, to curb royal expenditure and resolve problems in the administration of the kingdom.
 An Assembly of Notables met in November 1583 with the intention of addressing these issues and evaluating various proposals.
-Bourbon quickly attempted to derail the proceedings, first quarrelling with La Guesle who had proposed ending the right of archbishop of Rouen to release one prisoner of the city every Easter.
+Bourbon quickly attempted to derail the proceedings, first quarrelling with the Archbishop of Tours, Francis de La Guesle, who had proposed ending the right of the Archbishop of Rouen to release one prisoner of the city every Easter.
 Bourbon denounced La Guesle and the judiciary at large as a corrupt institution, La Guesle objected to this attack on the judiciary, but Bourbon quickly switched tact, dropping to his knees and begging the king to take more action against 'heresy' in the kingdom.
-This earned him a frustrated rebuke from Henri who cried 'uncle, these speeches come not from yourself: I know from where they come, speak no more to me of it.'.
-During 1582 and 1583 Bourbon was supportive of Guise's plan for an invasion of England, to liberate Mary from Elizabeth's captivity and restore Catholicism in the country.
+This earned him a frustrated rebuke from Henry who cried 'uncle, these speeches come not from yourself: I know from where they come, speak no more to me of it.'.
+During 1582 and 1583 Bourbon was supportive of Guise's plan for an invasion of England, to liberate Mary Queen of Scots from Elizabeth I's captivity and restore Catholicism in the country.
 He held councils with the governor Meilleraye, Mayenne and Guise.
 Ultimately these plans would be jeopardised both by financial issues and domestic developments as related to Alençon.